Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Enumerative problems and tropical invariants

 We know that locally, a deformation of $p_s$ induces a deformation of the solutions, which have the same multiplicity since the latter is constant on the combinatorial types.
 We know that the complement of the marked points in any of the curves solution to the problem is a union of trees that each possess a unique unbounded end.
 Otherwise it would be possible to deform the curve in a one parameter family, contradicting the generic choice of the configuration.
 As the marked point $p_s\in\P_s$ moves, it is possible to deform any curve passing through $\P_s$.
 We have two possibilities: \begin{itemize}[label=-] \item both sides of the edge that $p_s$ splits belong to the same tree, \item they belong to different components of $\Gamma\backslash h^{-1}(\P_s)$. \end{itemize} In the first case, only the unique path between both sides of the cut edge move.
 This is a cycle in $\Gamma$.
 Meanwhile in the second case, it is the path from the marked points to both unbounded ends in each tree that move.
 According to \cite{itenberg2013block}, which uses Proposition 3.9 in \cite{gathmann2007numbers}, the only possibilities that can occur when moving a point are: \begin{enumerate}[label=(\alph*)] \item the curve degenerates to a curve that has a quadrivalent vertex \item the curve degenerates to a curve with a vertex that coincides with a marked point, \item the curve degenerates to a curve that has two quadrivalent vertices related by a pair of parallel edges. \end{enumerate} In each case, the invariance of counts with refined multiplicity comes from \cite{itenberg2013block}. \end{proof}

-\begin{rem} The only difference with the planar case is that if one of the marked points is the only marked point belonging to a cycle that is not homologically trivial in $\TT F_\delta$, then the event (c) cannot occur. \end{rem}
+\begin{rem} The only difference with the planar case is that if one of the marked points is the only marked point belonging to a cycle that is not homologically trivial in $\TT F$, then the event (c) cannot occur.
+In fact, one can also use the cutting process to prove the invariance locally by reducing to the planar case from \cite{itenberg2013block}. \end{rem}

+Only the degree $\delta$ is emphasized in the notation of the invariants.
+If $\delta\neq 0$, it is because for each tropical elliptic curve $\TT E$ there is a unique choice of surface $\TT F_\delta$, and a scaling argument shows that the invariant does not depend on the choice of $\TT E$ either.
+If $\delta=0$, the computation using floor diagrams proves that the count does not depend on the choice of $\TT E$ nor $\alpha$ as long as the latter is chosen generically.
+This can also be done as follows: apply the cutting procedure to get inside $\RR^2$, fix the configuration $\P$, and move the parameter of gluing $\alpha$ instead.
+The refined count does not depend on the choice of the constraints.
+The scaling argument takes care of the invariance with respect to $\TT E$.

 \begin{rem} It is possible to extend the result to the case of $\TT F_{0,\alpha}$ where there are superabundant loops, meaning that $\alpha$ is torsion.
 We have two possibilities: \begin{itemize} \item either we treat curves with a superabundant loop as reducible curves, and we need to define a refined multiplicity whose value does not really matter since these curves are deformed separately, \item or we define the multiplicity by slightly deforming the gluing parameter $\alpha$ and deforming the curves along with it. \end{itemize} In the first case we obtain an invariant for each surface $\TT F_{0,\alpha}$ but that does depend on whether $\alpha$ is torsion or not.
-The second case corresponds to a way of counting curves so that the count does not depend on the choice of the surface $\alpha$.
-In fact, the use of floor diagrams in the following sections already proves that the refined invariant obtained for $\TT F_{0,\alpha}$ without superabundant loops does not depend on $\alpha$.
-This can also be done as follows: apply the cutting procedure to get inside $\RR^2$, fix the configuration $\P$, and move the parameter of gluing $\alpha$ instead.
-The refined count does not depend on the choice of the constraints.
+The second case corresponds to a way of counting curves so that the count does not depend on the choice of the parameter $\alpha$, even if it is torsion.